Skip to Content

 • Pentagon/Shanksville, Pennsylvania responders

-The WTC Health Program is administered by the National Institute for Occupational Health and Safety (NIOSH).
-NIOSH is part of the Centers for Disease Control and Prevention (CDC).
-The WTC Health Program has many Clinical Centers of Excellence throughout New York City.
+The WTC Health Program is administered by the National Institute for Occupational Health and Safety (NIOSH), part of the CDC.
+New York City has many Clinical Centers of Excellence that support the WTC Health Program.
 Some centers are specific to responders and survivors.

-Victims can apply through the World Trade Center Health Program website.
+Victims can apply through the WTC Health Program website.
 The program covers a variety of illnesses and asbestos-related diseases.
 Coverage includes all types of mesothelioma.

 Compensation for 9/11 Asbestos Victims